+- 5.17.2.1.
 The MWL should be located so that they face towards an approaching user.
-They should be clearly visible to the level crossing users when operating the gates or barriers.
-MWL are mounted in the sign at a level crossing with a telephone or in the sign at a level crossing without a telephone.

-At pedestrian level crossings, the MWL should be placed on the far side of the level crossing from an approaching user and face inwards towards the railway.

-At user-worked level crossings, the MWL should be placed on the approach side of the level crossing facing towards approaching road users.
-This should still apply where there is an adjacent pedestrian level crossing.
+They should be clearly visible to the crossing users when operating the gates or barriers.
+MWL are mounted in the sign to Figure 30 at a crossing with a telephone or in the sign to Figure 31 at a crossing without a telephone. - 5.17.2.2.
+At pedestrian crossings, the MWL should be placed on the far side of the crossing from an approaching user and face inwards towards the railway. - 5.17.2.3.
+At user-worked crossings, the MWL should be placed on the approach side of the crossing facing towards approaching road users.
+This should still apply where there is an adjacent pedestrian crossing.

-5.17.3 Equipment of MWL
+5.17.3.
+Equipment of MWL

+- 5.17.3.1.
 The red and green lights should be of adequate luminous intensity to convey the safety message to users at the decision point.
 The distance between the edges of the lenses should not be less than 40mm.
-Each lamp should be fitted with a hood against sunlight.

-Consideration should be given to the use of standard highway pedestrian signals (see TSM).
+Each lamp should be fitted with a hood against sunlight. - 5.17.3.2.
+Consideration should be give to the use of standard highway pedestrian signals (TSM section 9.7).

-5.17.4 Railway signalling and control equipment
+5.17.4.
+Associated signs